 On the second day of the Women Offshore Conference, a two-part workshop brought together attendees to talk about an overarching concept in the industry that does not affect just women, but all mariners; bystander intervention.

 Throughout the sessions, hosted by Ally Cedeno, the founder of Women Offshore, the attendees discussed how we could change industry and company culture so that bystanders could be more comfortable and motivated to intervene in conflicts they see arising.
 We also posited on creating clear, easily accessible pathways and procedures for doing so.
 The three questions asked of the attendees who were grouped together were; how can we change the culture so that bystanders intervene, what should companies and individuals do, and what can be done starting today?
-Many groups had creative and clever ideas regarding changes to be made.
+Many groups had creative and clever ideas regarding changes to be made for women’s safety at sea.

 Provide the Necessary Training